HarunMbaabu/Data-Science-For-EveryOne/README.md

 - Learn about data visualization, exploratory data analysis (EDA), and basic statistical measures.
 - Learn about exploratory data analysis, feature engineering, and modelling using real world data.
 - Learn how problem statements, developing KPIs, Working and collaborating with a remote team, communacation skills, problem solving skills, and to write modern data resume.

+  >> **Tools you will learn on week 1:** Python, SQL, Pyspark, Problem Solving, and Non Technical Concepts

 ---
 Week 2 Classes: